florence26/ICU_mortality/README.md

 The PDF and attached code aims to showcase some of the prediction and data science work done within the MSc Business Analytics course.

 ## About the Dataset
+The MIMIC III dataset is a rich healthcare dataset collected from the critical care units from the Beth Israel Deaconess Medical Center in Boston, Massachusetts between 2001 and 2012.
+The database documented features such as demographics and vital sign measurements for 53,423 hospital admissions for 38,597 patients of 16 and over.

 ## Installation